edsantiago/containertools/flakes/README.md

 First line is the test name.
 Next few lines are links to logs.
 Final line is a flake ID (in my flake database) suitable for `cirrus-flake-assign`.

+WHEN TO RUN IT MANUALLY

+You're watching a PR; maybe yours, maybe someone else's.
+PR is still in review.
+You notice a test failure, and realize it's a flake.
+No other tests fail, or maybe 1-2 other flakes.
+No real test failures.
+But you don't know if the PR is going to be approved and merged, or re-pushed for other reasons.
+If the PR is re-pushed, you lose this flake history, and that matters because this particular flake instance (root/rootless, local/remote, fedora 48/49) might possibly add useful data to the flake catalog.

+In this case, run `cirrus-flake-summarize PR-NUMBER`.
+Even if the PR isn't merged.
+Even if you haven't re-run the flakes.
+This adds the flake to the catalog, and you can review it later.
+(There is no danger of dups.
+Flakes are keyed by Cirrus TaskID, which is unique).

 [cirrus-flake-xref](cirrus-flake-xref)
 -----------------